 This post is my mentor wish-list for Brenda Drake’s pitchwars contest.
 In it you’ll find a little about me, what I’m like, and what I’m looking for:

 I’m a native Texan but I’ve lived so long in the Pacific Northwest, I melt at temperatures past 85 degrees.
 I’m a caffeine addict in the recovery stages (as I’m recovering from a lack of caffeine this morning nicely), a fan of white mochas, and a belief that coffee is proof that god loves us and wants us to be productive.
 I write fantasy of several flavors, but mostly urban fantasy.
 My most recent book is The Reburialists, from Ace.
 If you prefer lighter humor, my Grimm Agency series from Ace books is lots of fun.
-Writing as Jaycee Nelson, I’ve even published a rom-com, Toys, and am currently drafting a romance.
+Writing as Jaycee Nelson, I’ve even published a rom-com, Toys, and am currently editing a romance.
 If you want to know my writing style, check them out.
 Those books got their start in Pitchwars.
 Yours could be next.

 What I’m Looking For: